ruby/ruby/doc/ractor.md

 TODO: Current `Ractor.select()` has same issue of `select(2)`, so this interface should be refined.

-TODO: `select` syntax of go-language uses round-robbin technique to make fair scheduling.
+TODO: `select` syntax of go-language uses round-robin technique to make fair scheduling.
 Now `Ractor.select()` doesn't use it.

 ### Closing Ractor's ports